WSShawn/GAN/README.md

 ### Activation layers

 The activation functions are used depending on the type of output we are looking for.
+We are defining the functions according to the paper by Radford A., Metz L. Chintala S. (2016) : Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks.
+For the generator, we are using ReLU activation functions, except for the output layer which uses Tanh.
+The choice is based on the fact that the authors observed that a bounded activation function such as Tanh allowed quicker learning during training for the network.
+For the discriminator, the authors used Leaky ReLU activations because of their good performance.

 ## Generator and Discriminator